 Vietnamese Ambassador to Korea Vu Ho answers questions from VNA reporters.
 (Photo: VNA) |

-In terms of politics and security, in less than 2 years since the establishment of the Comprehensive Strategic Partnership, there have been 6 mutual visits between senior leaders of the two countries, 7 ministerial-level delegations and more than 80 delegations from different localities of the two countries.
-These activities have helped to enhance mutual understanding and, most importantly, significantly raised the trust between the two countries.
+In terms of politics and security, in less than 2 years since the establishment of the Comprehensive Strategic Partnership, there have been 6 mutual visits between high-ranking leaders of the two countries, 7 ministerial-level delegations and more than 80 delegations from different localities of the two countries.
+These activities have helped to enhance mutual understanding and, more importantly, the trust between the two countries has been significantly enhanced.

 Economic cooperation, the main pillar in the bilateral relationship, is also a bright spot in Vietnam's international economic cooperation.
 After 30 years of trade, trade turnover increased from 500 million USD in 1992 to 87 billion USD in 2022 and is heading towards the 100 billion USD mark.
 The total accumulated direct investment from Korea to Vietnam still maintains the number one position, reaching over 87 billion USD.

 People-to-people exchanges have basically recovered after COVID-19.
 Currently, more than 230,000 Vietnamese people are living, working and studying in Korea.
-In 2023, nearly 11,000 Vietnamese workers will come to Korea and it is expected that about 13,000 Vietnamese workers will continue to participate in this market in 2024.
+In 2023, nearly 11,000 Vietnamese workers came to Korea and it is expected that about 13,000 Vietnamese workers will continue to participate in this market in 2024.

 - Culture and people are two important elements to build a sustainable diplomatic relationship.
 How does the Ambassador assess the prospects of cooperation between Vietnam and Korea in this field?

-Ambassador Vu Ho: People are always at the center of all relations between countries.
-Similarly, people have a special position in Vietnam-Korea relations in the past, present and future.
+Ambassador Vu Ho: People are always at the center of all relations between nations.
+Likewise, people hold a special place in Vietnam-Korea relations in the past, present and future.

 The first Vietnamese people set foot in Korea 1,000 years ago.
-They participated in building and protecting their new country and became an inseparable part of the Korean community.
+They participated in building and defending their new country and became an inseparable part of the Korean community.

-Today, the Vietnamese community in Korea has also grown, present on every street, participating in every aspect of life in the locality.
+Nowadays, the Vietnamese community in Korea has also grown, present on every street, participating in every area of life in the locality.
 It can be said that the connection between the people of the two countries is increasingly strong and deep, numbers such as more than 200,000 Vietnamese people living and studying in Korea, more than 80,000 people married to locals say it all.

 However, it must be recognized that relationships cannot last long without proper nurturing and care.
 To “keep the fire burning”, some fundamental, long-term measures may be needed.